 69% of consumers say they expect to do more holiday returns in 2020 than in 2019, with consumers saying they expect to do 26% more returns this year, on average.

-Revisit your Return Policies Each Year
+Revisit Your Ecommerce Return Policy Each Year

 When was the last time you updated your returns policy?
 Probably never?

-The holiday season isn’t the time to completely overhaul your policy, but it’s a good time to make sure you and your staff are clear before the holiday returns begin to roll in.
+The holiday season isn’t the time to completely overhaul your return policy, but it’s a good time to make sure you and your staff are clear before the holiday returns begin to roll in.

-Any confusion or vague understanding of your policies could turn into a customer service nightmare and vastly reduce the likelihood of repeat business.
+Any confusion or vague understanding of your return policies could turn into a customer service nightmare and vastly reduce the likelihood of repeat business.
 95% of shoppers who are happy with the returns process said they’ll purchase with the same retailer again.
 Those unhappy with the process are 3 times more likely never to return.

-How to Offer Returns
+How to Holiday Ecommerce Offer Returns

 - Extend the return window